 Posture Setup Routine

-extract from Buddhist Meditation
+extract from my Buddhist Meditation book

 A good posture keeps the skeletal structure balanced and aligned; we manage the force of gravity running through the body by aligning the bones, rather than holding the muscles in a rigid pose.
 From there, we will need periodically to make fine adjustments.